 Most kayakers bound for Jetty Island depart from Boxcar Park, at 1200 Millwright Loop West, Everett, WA 98201.
 This park is where the ferry departs for Jetty Island.
 There, you’ll find a kayak rental business open seasonally.
 There, or nearby on the boat ramp, you’ll find free lifejackets – take one!
 The water in this channel between the mainland and Jetty Island can be unpredictable, and as recently as 2020 there have been drownings and vessels overturned by waves in this section of the Puget Sound.

-Is Jetty Island open during Covid 19?
+Is Jetty Island open during the winter

 Time your kayak trip to Jetty Island with the tide